 Use a long line.

-If you still want to give your dog some freedom, then why not consider using long training like (DO NOT use a Flexi lead) so that you still have control of her, but she has some freedom to sniff.
+If you still want to give your dog some freedom, consider using long training leads (DO NOT use a Flexi lead) so you can maintain control while she has the freedom to sniff.

 Hide the scent